Demystifying LLM-as-a-Judge: Analytically Tractable Model for Inference-Time Scaling: Conclusion

+We introduce a simple, solvable model to study how inference-time scaling works, where multiple candidate answers are generated and chosen using a reward-based selection process.
+Our analysis shows that when the reward model is well aligned with the task, increasing the number of inference time samples reliably improves generalization, but when it is misaligned, there is an optimal finite number of samples and an optimal temperature for selection.
+In the best-of-k setting with an ideal reward model, we identify a power law of generalization error and demonstrate when extra inference-time compute is more valuable than additional training.
+Finally, our experiments with modern language models on a math problem benchmark validate theoretical results.

 In the linear setting, we show that the reward model that optimizes performance need not coincide with the teacher model.
-Leveraging properties of the trained predictor, specifically, that its mean prediction approaches the teacher’s value from below, we derive the optimal reward model.
+Leveraging properties of the trained predictor, we derive the optimal reward model.
 By analogy, in large language models one can employ an auxiliary classifier that learns the model’s systematic weaknesses and selects which queries should be scored by the reward model; such classifier-guided reward shaping can further improve performance.
 A comprehensive study of these directions is left to future work.

 We have also discussed trade-off between training and inference time scaling, analyzing it carefully in large language models is an important open question.